 When our balloon captain, Captain Sean Quiqley, arrived, he explained the rules of the flight, how he expected the ride to go, and what we might see.
 It is all dependent on the weather, mostly the direction and velocity of the wind.
 Bhavana and I were assured that the ride would be nothing like being on a plane.
 We could expect no sudden bumps.
 In the summer of 2017, Captain Quigley celebrated his 30th Anniversary as a balloon pilot and owner of Balloons Over Letchworth.
 Hence, we knew we were in safe hands.

 Captain Sean Quigley is an F.A.A. licensed commercial pilot; he has since logged over 2000 flights in hot air balloons in festivals and races from Florida to Maine as well as in Europe.
 In 1989, he placed sixth of 38 countries represented in Le Coup Du Monde, World Cup balloon race in Belfort, France.
 He has piloted his balloon over the brim of Niagara Falls several times and placed ninth in the U.S. in a distance Long Jump competition, travelling over 114 miles in 2.5 hours.
 In 2004 he flew in a weeklong festival over the Alps at Chateau d'Oex, Switzerland.
 In January 2012, Sean flew two flights to 13,000 ft. over the Austrian Alps.

 Captain Quiqley and his crew, I think it's a family affair, then set about inflating the balloon.
 This drew a large crowd.
 Soon the flight crew had raised the balloon, and we embarked.
 Along with us were two other couples, one of whom were with their adult child.

 The balloon ascended slowly, and we slowly drifted over the gorge and the waterfalls.
 We could feel the mist coming up from the waterfall directly below.
-We passed over the Upper Falls, which has an active railroad trestle crossing immediately above it.
+We passed over the Upper Falls, an active railroad trestle crossing immediately above it.
 Our pilot was terrific and had complete control of the balloon.